william-h-oliver/fuzzycat/doc/api.rst

 API Reference
 =============

-Most functionality comes from the FuzzyCat class with methods in the randomSampleClustering_utils script helping with pre- and post-analysis.
+Most functionality comes from the FuzzyCat class, with additional methods in the FuzzyData and FuzzyPlots scripts helping with pre- and post-analysis.

 FuzzyCat
 ---------